Photo credit: Peter Hale, Department of Environment, Government of Nunavut

 In 2011, the polar bear was listed as a Species of Special Concern under the Federal Species at Risk Act (SARA), which manages species of Special Concern to prevent them from becoming endangered or threatened because of a combination of biological criteria and identified threats.
 The polar bear is also listed as being at risk under provincial/territorial legislation in Manitoba, Ontario, Quebec, Newfoundland and Labrador, and the Northwest Territories.
 Various management plans or recovery strategies are either in place or under development in these jurisdictions.

-A Special Concern listing warrants the development of a National Polar Bear Management Plan, which will set goals and objectives for maintaining sustainable population levels of the species.
-The National Polar Bear Management Plan will be comprised of a federal addition (Part 1), and a compendium of jurisdictional management plans and recovery strategies (Parts 2 to 7).
-Incorporation of the jurisdictional management plans and recovery strategies will reflect the reality of Polar Bear management in Canada and result in appropriate and effective delivery of conservation measures while helping to ensure that Indigenous rights holders will continue to have harvest opportunities.
-Environment and Climate Change Canada is working in collaboration with co-management partners (for example provincial and territorial governments, Wildlife Management Boards/Advisory Council, Indigenous organizations, etc.) to develop the National Polar Bear Management Plan.
-More information is available here: Polar Bear (Ursus maritimus): management plan progress report, March 2023 - Canada.ca
+A Special Concern listing warrants the development of a National Polar Bear Management Plan and once posted to the SAR registry will set goals and objectives for maintaining sustainable population levels of the species.
+The Management Plan is comprised of a federal addition (Part 1), and a compendium of jurisdictional management plans and recovery strategies (Parts 2 to 7).
+The incorporation of jurisdictional management plans and recovery strategies reflects the realities of polar bear management in Canada, supports effective and appropriate conservation measures, and helps ensure that Indigenous rights holders continue to have harvest opportunities.
+Environment and Climate Change Canada worked in collaboration with co-management partners (for example provincial and territorial governments, Wildlife Management Boards/Advisory Council, Indigenous organizations/governments, etc.) to support the development of the Management Plan for the Polar Bear in Canada.
+More information is available here: Polar Bear (Ursus maritimus): management plan progress report, May 2025 - Canada.ca.

 Habitat Protection